pierretd/awesome-apache-arrow/README.md

 a cross-language development platform for in-memory data.
 Here you will find videos, articles and tutorials.
 The curated list is divided into three parts:

-1. **apache arrow resources** - A collection of videos, cheat-sheets, tutorials and books *directly related* to pandas.

 1.1:tv:**Videos**

 1.2:page_facing_up:**Articles**